-Page 24 of my report calls-out “The CGT Elephant in the Room”, where I help you appreciate having a healthy CGT bill is actually a good, no, GREAT THING!
+Page 24 of the report calls-out “The CGT Elephant in the Room”, where I help you appreciate having a healthy CGT bill is actually a good, no, GREAT THING!

 Furthermore, for the right home business, the ongoing deductions can easily amount to tens of thousands per annum on your:

 - • Luxury bathrooms

 - • Home theatre and more.

 The crazy part is, your accountant will (quite-rightly), tell you that none of these areas are, or ever will be, tax deductible in their own right, yet the Australian Tax Office (ATO) has privately approved such arrangements for our clients!

 My report introduces you to a unique, new method (Deduct Your Home), that enables you to discover the "Holy Grail for Home Business", as it is the only method in existence that combines such powerful, immediate and lasting; business, taxation, wealth and lifestyle benefits.

 Deduct Your Home shifts you out of NOT KNOWING: